sudarsan017/sudarsan017/README.md

 # Hi 👋 I am Sudarsan

-I notice broken processes and fix them — usually before anyone asks.
+I see friction where others see normal.
+Then I fix it.

 ---